 including eligibility for more prominent presentation of thumbnail images in

 search results and in the

 Google Discover feed.
 These

 characteristics have been shown to drive more traffic to publishers' articles.
-However,
+However, publishers

-presented in search and Discover can use the above meta robots settings to specify
+and Discover can use the above meta robots settings to specify

 These new options are available to content owners worldwide and will operate the same for results

 we display globally.
 We hope they make it easier for you to optimize the value you get from Search

 and achieve your business goals.
 For more information, check out our

 developer documentation on